How to teach boat pose

 “How do men act on a sinking ship?
 Do they hold each other?
 Do they pass around the whisky?
 Do they cry?” ~ Sebastian Junger

-If you’re feeling brave and want to memorize a poem instead of a quote, here are a few you could use for boat pose…
+If you’re feeling brave and want to memorise a poem instead of a quote, here are a few you could use for boat pose…

 “A BOAT beneath a sunny sky, Lingering onward dreamily In an evening of July — Children three that nestle near, Eager eye and willing ear, Pleased a simple tale to hear — Long has paled that sunny sky: Echoes fade and memories die: Autumn frosts have slain July.
 Still she haunts me, phantomwise, Alice moving under skies never seen by waking eyes.
 Children yet, the tale to hear, Eager eye and willing ear, Lovingly shall nestle near.
 In a Wonderland they lie, Dreaming as the days go by, Dreaming as the summers die: Ever drifting down the stream — Lingering in the golden dream — Life, what is it but a dream?” ~ Lewis Carroll